sonia-auv/airflow-etl/.github/ISSUE_TEMPLATE/issue.md

+---
+name: issue
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

 **Warning :** Before creating an issue or task, make sure that it does not already exists in the [issue tracker](../).
 Thank you.

 ## Priority